andreasschrade/andreasschrade.github.com/_posts/2017-03-28-android-threading.md

 - Animations are updated in an event loop where every event updates the animation with one frame
 - An event is just a very small change (e.g. move view element by 1px)
 - The more events/drawing changes that can be executed per time frame, the better the animation is perceived
-- 60 drawing changes per seconds (60 fps) is the ultimative goal.
+- 60 drawing changes per seconds (60 fps) is the ultimate goal.
 Result: Every frame has to render within 16 ms (1000 ms / 60 frames = 16,66 ms)
 - If another task is running on the UI thread simultaneously, both the drawing cycle and the "blocking" task have to finish within 16 ms to avoid a stuttering animation

 The calculation is a bit simplified.
-However, be cautious about possible long running tasks everytime.
+However, be cautious about possible long running tasks.

 ## Service